lucianoarguello335/appium/README.md

 The following tools and libraries are required to run this project locally on a macOS computer using a virtual Android device:

+- Please note that you need to have Node.js and npm (Node Package Manager) installed on your system to run these commands.
+If you haven’t installed them yet, you can do so by following the instructions provided in the official Node.js website.
 - **openjdk version 22**: You can download it here https://jdk.java.net/22/
 - **Maven**: Install it using Homebrew with the command `brew install maven`.
 - **Android Studio**: Download it from https://developer.android.com/studio and install it by following the instructions on the website.
 You will also need to set up a virtual Android device in the AVD Manager.
 Create one from Sndroid Studio itself.
 - **Appium**: Install it using npm with the command `npm install -g appium`.
 Make sure you have Node.js and npm installed before running this command.
+- **Install UiAutomator2 Driver**: Install the UiAutomator2 driver by running the following command in the terminal:`appium driver install uiautomator2` and check correct install by running `appium driver list`
 - **IntelliJ IDEA**: Download it from https://www.jetbrains.com/idea/download/?section=mac and install it by following the instructions on the website.

 ## Cloning the Repository